Skip to content

 Oxide films, contaminants, and plating deposits between contact surfaces add series resistance.
 Bare copper forms Cu₂O rapidly (semiconducting, adds contact resistance); CuO is an insulator.
 Tin oxide (SnO₂) is also an insulator — tin plating helps if the oxide is thin enough to fracture under contact pressure.

-To reduce Rf: silver plating (Ag₂O is conductive and reduces under pressure), increased bolt torque (fractures oxide films at asperities), and Belleville washers (maintain contact force as thermal cycling causes creep relaxation in the fastener).
+To reduce Rf: silver plating (Ag₂O is conductive and thin enough to be displaced under pressure), increased bolt torque (fractures oxide films at asperities), and Belleville washers (maintain contact force as thermal cycling causes creep relaxation in the fastener).

 Joint TypeTypical Contact ResistancePower Loss at 100 A (I²R)ΔT at Joint